docker-archive/dcus-hol-2016/docker-datacenter/README.md

 ## <a name="deploy-an-application"></a>Deploy A Simple Application With UCP

-# Task 4 - Deploy a simple application on UCP
+# Task 4 - Deploy a simple application on UCP via the Command Line

 > **Difficulty**: Beginner